pstgi/sps-v3-documentation/Installation/setting-up-iis-websites-for-the-first-time.md

 you to have more space for the application files and logs, prevent the primary drive from filling up, and allow easier upgrade of the operating system.

-Create a new folder SPS v3 - API under your root IIS folder (usually D:\inetpub\wwwroot\SPS v3).
+Create a new folder SPS Plus - API under your root IIS folder (usually D:\inetpub\wwwroot\SPS Plus).
-This will be the destination root folder of the SPS v3 application.
+This will be the destination root folder of the SPS Plus application.

 Open IIS Manager, in the tree on the left, right-click Sites, then choose Add Website.
 In the modal popup, enter:
-- Site name: *SPS v3 - API*
+- Site name: *SPS Plus - API*
 - Physical path: *browse to the destination root folder you have created*
 - Port: *44301* \*
 - Start website immediately: *unchecked*